Contact Us Now For a Free Consultation

 James Dimeas's client was charged with a misdemeanor Domestic Battery.
 The Domestic Battery carried a potential penalty of up to one year in county jail and a maximum fine of $2,500.
 The misdemeanor Domestic Battery was eventually dismissed but the state refuse to even discuss resolving the Aggravated UUW unless the client pled guilty and agreed to a prison sentence.

 James Dimeas's client was charged with an Aggravated Unlawful Use of a Weapon because he did not possess a valid FOID card and was in possession of a firearm inside a residence.
 The sole reason he was charged with an Aggravated UUW was because he did not have an FOID card.
 The state was not alleging that he pointed the gun at anyone.
 The police did not have a witness who would be able to testify at trial that they saw the client point a gun at anyone.
 They had used the statements made by the witnesses to justify placing the client under arrest and conducting a search of the grandmother's residence.

 The Aggravated UUW charge was a class 4 Felony that carried a potential prison sentence of up to one year in State Prison.
 Probation is a possibility for a class 4 felony for an Aggravated UUW but the state was unwilling to even discuss an agreement that did not involve jail time.
 Therefore, the case proceeded to trial.

-After hearing all the evidence and the arguments, the court agreed with Mr. Dimeas and found his client not guilty of an Aggravated UUW.
+After hearing all the evidence and the arguments, the court agreed with James Dimeas and found his client NOT GUILTY of an Aggravated UUW.

 The case was a very difficult and stressful ordeal for the client.
 The case took well over a year to conclude.
 The client was required to come to court every month and miss time from work.
 The client had no criminal record and was looking at the possibility of going to jail and being labeled a convicted felon for the rest of his life.